orcfax/docs/docs/orcfax-feeds/feed-overview.md

 Projects which fail to adhere to subscription agreements risk disruptions to their feeds.

-Integrators will be given a two week window to come current on balances owing, afterwhich unpaid feeds will have publication suspended.
+Orcfax will remove support for sponsored feeds 2 weeks after non-payment where there are no subscribed integrators.

 ## Showcase feeds

-In order to demonstrate the kinds of feeds which integrators can utilize in their dApps, Orcfax will periodically select feeds from its catalogue and highlight them through publication as showcase feeds.
-Orcfax sets no minimum or maximum number of showcase feeds that it may support.
+To demonstrate the kinds of feeds which integrators can utilize in their dApps, Orcfax will periodically select feeds from its catalogue and highlight them through publication as showcase feeds.

 Feeds being published and not currently listed as subsidized or sponsored are showcase feeds.

 :::warning

-Unless otherwise specified, Orcfax makes no guarantees as to how long showcase feeds will be offered in this capacity; Orcfax may change or remove support for showcase feeds at its discretion and may do so without notice.
+Orcfax may change or remove support for showcase feeds at its discretion and may do so without notice.
 Integrators who would like to take advantage of these feeds or are interested in learning more about our services should contact us via [Discord][discord] or [email][email].

 :::